Non-explosive pre-supernova feedback in the COLIBRE model of galaxy formation: Results

 The most striking change, readily visible in the comparison, is the emergence of an ionized gas phase at $T=10^{4}$ K, a temperature deliberately set by our model to represent gas within subgrid~\ion{H}{II} regions.
 This feedback-driven heating creates a clear multiphase structure at densities where star formation occurs.
 In our model, gas particles are stochastically heated to $10^4$ K, representing their inclusion in a subgrid ~\ion{H}{II} region.
 Because these particles are subject to physical cooling 2 Myr after they are put in an~\ion{H}{II} region, those in dense environments will cool rapidly.
 The population of gas particles seen at $10^4$ K therefore represents a dynamic equilibrium, where the rate of stochastic heating from young stars every 2 Myr is balanced by the physical cooling and recombination rate of the gas.
 This continuous injection of thermal energy provides a sustained pressure support that regulates star formation and prevents the runaway collapse seen in the feedback-free simulations.
 The ``plume'' of particles seen between the ionized phase and the equilibrium track represents gas that is in the process of cooling back to equilibrium after leaving their~\ion{H}{II} regions.

 Interestingly, although these \ion{H}{II} regions are crucial for regulation, they constitute a small fraction of the total gas mass, as already demonstrated by Fig.~\ref{fig:T_hist_wEF}.

 To quantify the mass contribution of the ionized phase, Fig.~\ref{fig:HIIregions_fraction} shows the instantaneous mass fraction of gas in \ion{H}{II} regions, defined as particles with a temperature $T>10^{3.9}$ K. This figure confirms that although \ion{H}{II} regions are crucial for the regulation of star formation, they are not mass-dominant.
-They contribute less than $5-10$ \% of the gas mass at any given density, and their fractional importance decreases at higher densities.\footnote{These fractions are expected to decrease even further if the star formation rate decreases, which we expect to be the case if SN feedback is included.}
+They contribute less than $5-10$ \% of the gas mass at any given density, and their fractional importance decreases at higher densities.\footnote{These fractions are expected to decrease even further if the star formation rate decreases, which we expect to be the case if SN feedback is included.
+While the precise mass fraction in~\ion{H}{II} regions is influenced by our choice of $\Delta t_{\rm HII}$, the qualitative result---that star formation is regulated by a phase that occupies a small fraction of the total gas mass---is physically consistent with the small filling factor of compact~\ion{H}{II} regions in dense molecular clouds~\citep[e.g.][]{Kennicutt1984}}.

 This decline is a direct consequence of the higher recombination rates in denser gas, which is not balanced by the higher SFR leading to a higher rate of~\ion{H}{II} regions creation.
 As shown in Equation~\ref{Eq:HII-mass}, the total mass of the \ion{H}{II} region that can be sustained by a given ionizing flux is inversely proportional to the gas density.
 Our stochastic implementation captures this physical scaling, leading to a lower probability of gas particles being in the ionized phase at high densities.
 Consequently, while our early feedback model is critical for regulating star formation, it affects only to a small fraction of the mass.